TheBiggestBruce/KrakenControl/README.md

+# **DISCLAIMER**
+This is completely vibe coded as I am not a software engineer.
+Use at your own discretion.
+I will not promise to develop, maintain, update or repair this.
+But feel free to use, share or fork!

 # Kraken Web

 Local web control for the **NZXT Kraken Elite LCD** (`1e71:300c`, 640x640 display) on Linux.
 Provides a browser-based dashboard to upload, configure, stream, and display media on the cooler's LCD — with optional Q565 fast-memory acceleration.